VictorGillioz/mats-poster/poster.md

 ✅ Reduced reward hacking rates across all evaluation contexts while direct training shows an increase for Control and Default ⚠️ Confidence intervals are very large
-❓ Direct training displays a different trend from Qwen
+❓ Direct training shows a different trend from Qwen

 ### Conclusions & Future Work